 The decision in LKQ could make it tougher to get design patents.
 And could provide an easier path to invalidate design patents.
 Design patent counsel need to understand the new test for obviousness to carefully draft patent applications to avoid obviousness rejections and to be prepared to address them when they do arise.

-Listen as our authoritative panel of patent attorneys examines the Federal Circuit’s decision in LKQ and its implications for design patents.
-The panel will discuss the new test for obviousness and what hurdles it will present for design patents.
-The panel will offer guidance addressing obviousness issues in design patents.
+Watch the On-Demand recording as our authoritative panel of patent attorneys examine the Federal Circuit’s decision in LKQ and its implications for design patents.
+The panel discussed the new test for obviousness and what hurdles it will present for design patents.
+The panel also offered guidance addressing obviousness issues in design patents.

 Related Professionals